 - Liability disclosure

 The ABCs of Licensing Intellectual Property: Grant Clause

 The grant clause explicitly states which patent rights will be granted to the licensor.
 The rights granted to the licensee can be exclusive or non-exclusive, or limited by a geographic area.
 The licensor needs to make sure not to grant "all right, title and interest in and to the intellectual property" to the licensee.
 Such a clause would constitute an "assignment" of the intellectual property, possibly making the licensee the new owner of the IP.

 If you need help with IP licensing, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.